scala/scala3/docs/docs/reference/features-classification.md

  - [Compound types](https://dotty.epfl.ch/docs/reference/new-types/intersection-types.html),
  - [Auto tupling](https://github.com/lampepfl/dotty/pull/4311) (implemented, but not merged).

-The date when these features are dropped varies.
+The date when these constructs are dropped varies.
 The current status is:

  - Not implemented at all:
    - DelayedInit, existential types, weak conformance.